-In part one of this three part series we’ll explore a common question I get asked frequently:
+In part one of this multi-part series we’ll explore a common question I get asked frequently:

 ‘If I’m planning to build out a content team for my company is it better for me to hire in-house, outsource, or hire freelancers writers?’

 Questions to ask yourself before deciding which is best for your company